top of page

 class-3.jpg

 Teaching both through community outreach and on the farm is incredibly important to me.
-I continue to offer courses through our local Community Education program as well as in-person throughout the year, and I encourage anyone interested in visiting the farm to contact me to set up an appointment for a tour.
+I continue to offer courses through our local Community Education program as well as in-person throughout the year.
 Here is a brief list of some of the classes I have to offer throughout the year.

 Gardening encourages us to be active, learn from nature, and eat healthier.
 Research has shown that gardening improves both your mental and physical health, plus you get beautiful flowers and delicious tasting food.
 Gardening is a gateway to a healthier and more wholesome life, and I look forward to sharing that with all of you.